KabirBhae/JSCalculator/README.md

 # JSCalculator

-works like a normal calculator.
-However, if you press the decimal button more than once, it will register which is a bug of this project.
+Works like a normal calculator.
+However, pressing the decimal button more than once will create a bug.